magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 Because I’d rather give than take.
 I only want to ease Father’s burdens.

 **AMBER** *(her stare lingers, then moves to Amy)*:
-And Amy—don’t think I didn’t hear you.
+And Amy—don’t think I didn’t see you.
 Pining over old Lawrence like he’s the prize.
 You believe beauty entitles you to love?
 What happens when it fades?

 **AMY** *(chin high, defiant)*:
 Then I’ll have art.
 I want to paint what’s eternal, to prove that I am more than a pretty face.
 And I want peace, no more war, no more brothers sent away.